mproffitt/importmanager/README.md

     > **Warning** `install` should not be used for package manager archives
     > (apt, rpm, etc.).
 This is because the install cannot and will never be
     > extended for `sudo` permissions.
-Future iterations of this application
+For this you must use a custom handler.
-    > will support custom handlers.
-If you require this behavior, you'll be
+    > The reason for this is to prevent risk to your system from automatically
-    > welcome to write your own handler.
+    > installing packages without verification or validation.

 - `properties` Custom properties to control what happens to the file during handling.
 These are broadly split into 3 catagories, pre processing, post processing and execution.